How Fancy Cheese May Save Some Small-Scale Dairies

 "But it sells," Bienert says with a laugh.
 "You buy a tenth of a pound, $5 worth, a very small little taste, and it's a treat."

-Still, that's ten times what you might pay for a simple block at the supermarket.
+Still, that's 10 times what you might pay for a simple block at the supermarket.
 Many of Bienert's other offerings are still special, but less expensive.
 Right now, he says about 70 percent of the cheeses in the shop are domestic.

-"I really do believe in the next five years we'll be able to be 80-90 percent American artisan and we'll have at least half a dozen, if not a dozen, more producers here in Iowa," Bienert says.
+"I really do believe in the next five years we'll be able to be 80 to 90 percent American artisan and we'll have at least half a dozen, if not a dozen, more producers here in Iowa," Bienert says.

 The Cheese Shop also features cheeses from Missouri, Nebraska, Colorado and other regions of the country.

-On a grey day with a wintry mix falling outside, comfort foods like cheese-heavy macaroni and grilled cheese sandwiches attract a lunch crowd.
+On a gray day with a wintry mix falling outside, comfort foods like cheese-heavy macaroni and grilled cheese sandwiches attract a lunch crowd.

 "I'm a big blue cheese fan, but anything soft and stinky is what I like," says Cassie Valek of nearby Newton, Iowa.
 "I like the Prairie Breeze cheddar; I think those are probably my two favorites.
 I'm fairly new to Iowa, so I like to get out and explore and try all of the options here."